mateusfonseca/dorsetMusicCollection/README.md

 **Fixture:** once the tables are created, it is possible to populate them with predefined data to start playing with the app right away.
 The project contains the file */fixtures/data.json*, which is a fixture, a JSON object that tells Django what data to use to populate the tables in the database.
 On the terminal:

     python manage.py loaddata data.json

+**Run Configuration:** in order to successfully execute the application, two instances of the Django server need to be run, one for the main website and another for the fake CDN.
+The file *[runSiteAndCDN](https://github.com/mateusfonseca/dorsetMusicCollection/blob/master/.idea/runConfigurations/runSiteAndCDN.xml)* can be used to tell [PyCharm](https://www.jetbrains.com/pycharm/) to do just that in a very simple way (see [Run/debug configurations](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html)).
+Alternatively, both instances can also be run from the terminal:

+    # start processes and send them to background
+    python manage.py runsslserver cdn.dmc.net:9000 &
+    python manage.py runsslserver www.dorsetmusiccollection.com:8000 &

+    # bring each process back to foreground and end it
+    # on Linux/Mac
+    fg # then Ctrl+C
+    # on Windows
+    get-job # then Ctrl+C

 **API:** this app fetches its music data from the [Discogs](https://www.discogs.com/) database through their [official API](https://www.discogs.com/developers).
 It is free to use, but it does require user authentication in the form of a token.
 In this project, the file */polls/views.py*, on line 96, reads the user token string from a local file that is gitignored.
 In order to create more polls than the ones provided with the app via fixture, it is necessary to create a Discogs user account and request a token.